-ISO’s project lead, Petra Hoogendoorn, has reunited major stakeholders for proper field expert input to determine each requested quality requirement and scoring method.
-After multiple iterations, the published technical specification follows a Delphi consensus study involving 70 experts from 16 organizations, including national health bodies.
+ISO’s lead expert, Petra Hoogendoorn, has reunited major stakeholders for proper field expert input to determine each requested quality requirement and scoring method.
+After multiple iterations, the published technical specification follows a Delphi consensus study involving 90 experts from 6 continents, including national health bodies.
 Surveys, interviews, and a review of existing standards from health app assessment organizations completed the input.

 As for the health quality label, think-aloud testings were completed with people with low health literacy in the Netherlands and subsequently, Egypt and Mexico to ensure adequate understanding of the label in different contexts.

 TherAppX now provides ISO-82304-2 quality labels

 Built on top of its experience as a rigorous health technology assessment organization, TherAppX is proud to announce that it adopted ISO-82304-2 as an additional health apps review process.